alex7kom/node-steam-tradeoffers/README.md

 # Steam Trade Offers for Node.js and io.js

-_Please_ read the [FAQ](#faq) before creating any issue and [How to contribute](#how-to-contribute) section before creating any pull request.

-Allows you to automate Steam trading using trade offers in Node.js.
+`steam-tradeoffers` is a library for Node.js and io.js written in JavaScript.
+It allows you to automate Steam trading using trade offers.
 It was designed with [node-steam](https://github.com/seishun/node-steam) in mind, but does not depend on it, so you can use it separately if you can supply it with session information.
 Some of the methods of the library are wrappers for Steam Web API.

 __Note__: By using this library you automatically agree to [Steam API Terms of Use](https://steamcommunity.com/dev/apiterms)

-# What this IS and what this IS NOT

-`steam-tradeoffers` is a library for Node.js and io.js written in JavaScript.

-`steam-tradeoffers` is not a complete solution for any of your needs.

-To use `steam-tradeoffers` you need to know how to code in JavaScript.

-The examples are NOT templates for your bot.

-If you don't understand the code in the examples, the library is probably not for you.
+__Read the [FAQ](https://github.com/Alex7Kom/node-steam-tradeoffers/wiki/FAQ)__ if you have any questions and [How to contribute](#how-to-contribute) section before creating any pull request.

+If your question is not answered here, __please [open an issue](https://github.com/Alex7Kom/node-steam-tradeoffers/issues)__.

 # Installation